FedorIvanov37/sv-terminal/README.md

   * GUI freezes while opening the connection.
 The Connector moved to its own thread, separated from the event loop
   * Incorrect field names in INI files
   * Terminal fall down when empty field number set in Specification
-  * Small bugs inherited from v0.15
+  * Small bugs inherited from v0.14, v0.15
   * Code and project structure optimization

 # Graphic User Interface

 ⚠️Only Windows x64 build exists.
 Use the source code to run SvTerminal on another platform.
-Tests were done on Win11 only.
+Tests were done on Windows 10-11 only

 SvTerminal GUI is a friendly interface, based on the SvTerminal library.
 Since v0.15 SvTerminal GUI is released as a binary .exe file.
 No dependencies need to run the SvTerminal, it is ready to use from the box.
 No installation or settings are needed to run GUI on a Windows machine.
 Run "sv_terminal.exe" executable file for start the SvTerminal

 Check the parameters, opened by the "Configuration" button to make your settings